Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 Client side of your first application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *Stream Oriented GE Kurento* is designed to work with an old plain *HTML5* code.
+*Kurento* is designed to work with plain *HTML5* code.
 For testing your application, you just have to include a ``<video>`` tag linked to the *service URL* defined above.
 To do it, for example, create an HTML file in your local machine containing the code shown below and open it with your browser.

 .. sourcecode:: html